High-Dimensional Inference for Cluster-Based Graphical Models: Background

 Since

-the clusters are uniquely defined as soon as $\lmin{\bCS} > 0$, which is the minimal condition under which one can study properties of the inverse of $\bCS$.
-Moreover, \cite{Bunea2016a} developed two algorithms, PECOK and COD, that are shown to recover the clusters exactly, from $n$ i.i.d. copies $\bX_1, \ldots, \bX_n$ of $\bX$, as soon as for a positive quantity $c$ that approaches 0 as $n$ {grows.
-Specifically, for the COD procedure,
+the clusters are uniquely defined as soon as $\lmin{\bCS} > 0$, which is the minimal condition under which one can study properties of the corresponding precision matrix.

+In addition, \cite{Bunea2018} developed two algorithms, PECOK and COD, that are shown to recover the clusters exactly, from $n$ i.i.d. copies $\bX_1, \ldots, \bX_n$ of $\bX$, as soon as for a positive quantity $c$ that approaches 0 as $n$ grows.
+For the COD procedure,

 On the other hand, for the PECOK procedure